Sanjay Banerjee

-Sanjay Banerjee is an American engineer at the University of Texas at Austin, Microelectronics Research Center, and director of the Southwest Academy of Nanoelectronics (SWAN) — one of three such centers in the United States funded by the Semiconductor Research Corporation to develop a replacement for MOSFETs as part of their Nanoelectronics Research Initiative (NRI).
+Sanjay Banerjee is an American engineer at the University of Texas at Austin, Microelectronics Research Center which he directed from Sept.
+1999-Jan.
+2025, and director of the Southwest Academy of Nanoelectronics (SWAN) from 2006-2018 — one of three such centers in the United States funded by the Semiconductor Research Corporation to develop a replacement for MOSFETs as part of their Nanoelectronics Research Initiative (NRI).

 Career

-Banerjee has supervised over 60 Ph.D. students and 70 M.S. students at the University of Texas, where he is the Cockrell Family Regents Chair Professor.
+Banerjee has supervised over 80 Ph.D. students and 70 M.S. students at the University of Texas, where he is the Cockrell Family Regents Chair Professor in Electrical and Computer Engineering.

 Research

 In 1986, he was awarded Best Paper at the IEEE International Solid State Circuits Conference for work on polysilicon transistors and dynamic random access trench memory cells used by Texas Instruments in the world's first 4 Megabit DRAM.
 He demonstrated the first three-terminal MOS tunnel FET as well as the first high-k dielectric/silicon-germanium quantum dot gates for flash memory.
 He is active in the areas of beyond CMOS nanoelectronic transistors based on 2D materials and spintronics, fabrication and modeling of advanced MOSFETs, and solar cells.